Dallas Mystery Writers

 Access, onsite prepayments, and support for the group’s continuing efforts (dues,

-kinda) are $50 per year.
+kinda, and support) are $50 per year.

 Members